 Neighborhoods across Wisconsin are working hard to improve health and health equity in their communities, and local data can help to support their strategies, inform their proposals/plans, provide evidence, and/or evaluate their work.

 These reports include electronic health record data for any individual that received primary care from a participating Wisconsin Collaborative for Healthcare Quality (WCHQ) member health system.
 For all WCHQ measures, higher performance is considered better (e.g. higher vaccination and screening rates, higher percentages of people with their blood pressure under control).
-These reports also use U.S. Census American Community Survey (ACS) data and Wisconsin Behavioral Risk Factor Survey (BRFS) data.
-For more information about the data in these reports, go to the Data page.
-Below are brief descriptions and examples for each Health Outcome and Care Report.
+These reports also use U.S. Census American Community Survey (ACS) data and CDC Behavioral Risk Factor Survey (BRFS) data.
+For more information about the data in these reports, go to the About the Data page.
+Below is a brief description and example of these reports available by request.

-This report uses U.S. Census Bureau American Community Survey (ACS) data to provide additional context about living conditions and demographics for all residents.
+These reports use U.S. Census Bureau American Community Survey (ACS) data to provide additional context about living conditions and demographics for all residents.
 Understanding data on the social determinants of health can help focus efforts to improve health.
-For more information on the data in this report, go to the Data page.
-Below is a brief description and example of the Social Determinants of Health Report available by request.
+For more information on the data in these reports, go to the About the Data page.
+Below is a brief description and example of these reports available by request.

-Sociodemographic Profile Report – The Sociodemographic Profile Report provides context on the social determinants of health of a ZIP code, comparing living conditions and demographics from the ACS across ZIP, county, rural/urban and state geography levels.
+Sociodemographic Profile Reports – The Sociodemographic Profile Reports provide context on the social determinants of health of a ZIP code, comparing living conditions and demographics from the ACS across ZIP, county, rural/urban and state geography levels.

 NHP Navigator Organizations